What would you describe as your most memorable achievement?

 What style of management philosophy do you employ with your current position?

-What do you think will emerge as the technology trend of 2019 and why?
+What do you think has emerged as the technology trend of 2022 and why?

 What do you currently identify as the major areas of investment in your industry?

 As mentioned above, ML and AI trawl through data to detect any patterns, anomalies and changes in patterns.
 This means that the more data an ML model has to train on, the broader the purview of the problem.
 As such, the areas of data harvesting, model training and model development are major areas of investment so we can create new models and algorithms in order to provide greater speed and accuracy when it comes to data extraction, fraud detection and risk scoring.

 For example, financial services organisations want to onboard customers and make that experience as frictionless as possible, while at the same protecting themselves against potential fraudsters.
 By applying these technologies, they can benefit from remote identification and verification without the need for human intervention, thus in turn reducing costs, providing an entirely self-serviced user journey and a more streamlined experience for legitimate customers.